The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

-{\revise The binary choice forest in this paper can be seen as a mixture of customer segments, where each segment has the choice behavior represented by a decision tree.
-In this sense, it is related to recent studies on consumer segmentation such as \cite{bernstein2018dynamic,jagabathula2018model,aouad2019market}.
+The binary choice forest in this paper can be seen as a mixture of customer segments, where each segment has the choice behavior represented by a decision tree.
+In this sense, it is related to recent studies on consumer segmentation such as \cite{bernstein2018dynamic,jagabathula2018model,aouad2023market, feng2021robust}.
 This paper focuses on the estimation of DCMs and the segments emerge as a byproduct to improve the predictive accuracy: the trees have equal weights and we do not control for the number of trees (segments).
-In contrast, \citet{bernstein2018dynamic,jagabathula2018model,aouad2019market} design specific clustering/segmentation algorithms so the objectives differ.
-It is worth noticing that \citet{aouad2019market} also use the tree structure for market segmentation; however, their input consists of customer features while ours is the inclusion of a product.}
+In contrast, \citet{bernstein2018dynamic,jagabathula2018model,aouad2023market, feng2021robust} design algorithms to cluster customers so the objectives differ.
+It is worth noticing that \citet{aouad2023market} also use the tree structure for market segmentation.
+However, the tree splits on the customer features instead of the products.